StavFaran92/Quadtree/README.md

 # Quadtree
-Quadtree is a C++ lightweight single header implementation of a quadtree data structure.
+Quadtree is a C++14 lightweight single header implementation of a quadtree data structure.

 # Key Features
 - [x] Simple